Google Translate Disclaimer

 Food and Nutrition

-Each year local public health dietitians and public health nurses conduct the Nutritious Food Basket (NFB) survey to determine how much it costs to purchase a basic healthy diet.
+Each year local public health dietitians and public health nurses conduct the NFB survey to determine how much it costs to purchase a basic healthy diet.
 The results of the NFB are used to monitor how affordable food is for individuals and families living in Simcoe County and the District of Muskoka based on various monthly income and expenses scenarios.

-The cost of the NFB is based on the average lowest cost of 61 food items that are based on Canada’s Food Guide and found in selected grocery stores across Simcoe and Muskoka.
+The cost of the NFB is based on the average lowest cost of 61 health food items that are based on Canada’s Food Guide and found in selected grocery stores across Simcoe and Muskoka.
 The items do not include processed foods, special diet foods or personal items.
 Canada's Food Guide and the Ontario Nutritious Food Basket are not inclusive for all religious and cultural groups, and they do not acknowledge traditional Indigenous foods and food procurement practices.
 The Simcoe Muskoka District Health Unit recognizes this as a limitation of data collection.

-What Was the Cost of Healthy Eating Across Simcoe Muskoka in 2023?
+What Was the Cost of Healthy Eating Across Simcoe Muskoka in 2024?

-The monthly cost of the nutritious food basket for a family of four is $1225.74
+The monthly cost of the nutritious food basket for a family of four is $1302.77

-The monthly cost of the nutritious food basket for a single person is $445.95
+The monthly cost of the nutritious food basket for a single person is $452.83

 How Much Is Left for Other Basic Needs* After Paying for Food and Rent?